LGBTQ+ families working with NDIS providers

 - Do you feel that your privacy is respected?

-- Do you think there are any areas where the service could improve?
+- Do you think there are any areas where the NDIS provider could improve?

 If you notice that family members seem uncomfortable when working with NDIS providers, you could ask about this too.
 For example, ‘I’ve noticed you go out when your sister’s therapists come over.
 Is that something you want to talk about?’

-Tips for LGBTQ+ families working with NDIS services
+Tips for LGBTQ+ families working with NDIS providers

-Many NDIS service providers and NDIS support workers are experienced in working with LGBTQ+ families, but it might be a new experience for others.
-If it feels safe and OK, here are some ideas for improving the cultural safety and inclusivity of the NDIS providers and workers your family works with:
+Many NDIS providers and support workers are experienced in working with LGBTQ+ families, but it might be a new experience for others.
+If it feels safe and OK, here are ideas for improving the cultural safety and inclusivity of your NDIS providers and support workers:

-- Give NDIS providers feedback about their cultural safety and inclusivity.
-For example, if you don’t see your gender identity on a form you’re asked to complete, you could explain why this is important and request an updated version of the form.
+- Give feedback to NDIS providers about their cultural safety and inclusivity.
+For example, if you don’t see your gender identity on a form, you could explain why this is important and request an updated version of the form.

 - Tell NDIS providers what they need to know about your LGBTQ+ family to give your child the best support.
 For example, you might tell them why or how your chosen family will be involved in your child’s therapy.

-- Be explicit about what you need in service agreements or plan reviews.
-For example, you could specify that progress updates need to be sent to both you and your co-parent if you’re separated and you both need to see this information.
+- Be explicit about what you need in service agreements or plan reassessment reports.
+For example, you could specify that plan reassessment reports need to be sent both to you and your co-parent if you’re separated and you both need to see this information.